-Following successful funding bids, the Trust has secured £7.2m towards refurbishing three hat factories and building Hat Studios.
-The collection of imposing buildings will provide 25,000 sq. ft. of new workspace for the creative industries.
-This will enable 133 additional jobs and further inject life into a vibrant cultural district that will attract 135,000 new visitors by 2022.
+Following successful funding bids, The Culture Trust has secured £10m towards refurbishing three hat factories and developing a new build called Hat Studios.
+The collection of imposing buildings will provide 25,000 sq. ft. of new workspace for the creative industries and will enable 133 additional jobs and further inject life into a vibrant cultural district attracting 135,000 new visitors by 2023-24.

-The Hat District is the best connected creative workspace cluster in the UK, being a two-minute walk from a mainline train station (22 minutes to London) and bus station connecting the region.
-In addition, it is only 10 minutes by car from the M1 and London Luton Airport.
+The Hat District is the best connected creative workspace cluster in the UK, being a two-minute walk from a mainline train station (22 minutes to London) and bus station connecting the region and is only 10 minutes by car from the M1 and London Luton Airport.

 The Hat District portfolio consists of three buildings and one new build:

-As successful start-ups grow, they’ll step up to the Hat Factory, a regional arts and cultural venue with opportunities to collaborate with other like-minded creative practitioners and SMEs.
+As successful start-ups grow, they will step up to the office and studio spaces at the Hat Factory, a regional arts and cultural venue with opportunities to collaborate with other like-minded creative practitioners and SMEs.
 The Hat Factory also offers a theatre, comedy bar, café, education rooms, start-up retail space and a vibrant year round arts programme.
-The arts centre is being refurbished to increase and widen access to the arts by creating new spaces, better venues, a larger reception, café and social area.
+The arts centre has been refurbished to increase and widen access to the arts by creating new spaces, better venues, a larger reception, café and social area.

-In June 2018, the Trust secured a vacant site where buildings had been demolished (33-35 Guildford Street).
-Here the Trust is building Hat Studios using some of the £3.9m funding from the South East Midlands Local Enterprise Partnership (SEMLEP) through the Government’s Local Growth Fund.
-The new building will provide 7,000 sq. ft. of workspace for creative industries.
+The Trust has also secured a vacant site in Guildford Street where buildings had been demolished.
+Here the Trust is planning a new build which will provide 7,000 sq. ft. of workspace for creative industries.
 Hat Studios will be architecturally interesting and form part of the Hat District family of restored hat factories with shared signage, branding and quality standards.

 Looking for creative workspace in the Hat District?
-Call 01582 547470 or email email@example.com
+Email email@example.com

 Go to www.hatdistrict.co.uk for all the latest news.
 Follow the Hat District on social media: